Easy Brownie Crisps

 - 1 cup (200g) sugar

 - 2 tablespoons unsalted butter melted

 - Preheat the oven to 300°F (150°C).
 Line a baking sheet with parchment paper.

 - In a medium bowl, whisk together flour, cocoa powder, cornstarch, espresso powder, salt and baking soda.
 Set aside.

-- Transfer the baking sheet onto a wire rack to cool completely.
-Break the brownie crisp into small pieces and enjoy!
-Store in air tight container at room temperature for up to 5 days.
+- Store in an airtight container at room temperature for up to 5 days.

 This post was originally published on October 22, 2015.